 Your mental health and wellbeing

 - Read what to do if you’re anxious about coronavirus, from Young Minds.
+They also have a guide on how to look after your mental health if you are self-isolating.

 - You can also text YoungMinds for advice if you don’t have internet - text YM to 85258.
 It’s free from EE, O2, Vodafone, 3, Virgin Mobile, BT Mobile, GiffGaff, Tesco Mobile and Telecom Plus.